MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/overview.md

 ---

-# Customer Service Insights Overview
+# Customer Service Insights overview

 Dynamics 365 Customer Service Insights helps both agents and customer service managers make better decisions and proactively improve customer satisfaction by using artificial intelligence (AI) and analytics capabilities for Customer Service and Omnichannel.
 You can empower your teams with insights into customer satisfaction–boosting analytics and AI-powered features to spend less time searching and more time engaging with customers.